Probate Q&A Series Can a power of attorney obtain errors and omissions insurance to protect against legal liability in North Carolina?

 Conclusion & Call to Action

-Errors and omissions insurance provides valuable protection for agents under a power of attorney in North Carolina.
-It helps safeguard personal assets against unintentional mistakes and reassures principals and third parties.
+Errors and omissions insurance may provide valuable protection for agents under a power of attorney in North Carolina, depending on policy terms and availability.
+It may help safeguard personal assets against some unintentional mistakes and may reassure principals and third parties.
 If you serve as an agent or plan to appoint one, consider whether E&O coverage, bonding requirements, or other security measures best suit your needs.

 Pierce Law Group’s attorneys have years of experience guiding clients through powers of attorney, fiduciary duties, and bonding requirements.
 Contact us today to discuss your situation.
 Email intake@piercelaw.com or call us at (919) 341-7055 for a consultation.